Electronic structure calculations with interpolating tensor product wavelet basis: Abstract

 \section{Abstract}

-We introduce a basis set consisting of three-dimensional Deslauriers--Dubuc wavelets and numerically solve the Schrödinger equations of hydrogen atom, helium atom, hydrogen molecule ion, hydrogen molecule, and lithium hydride molecule with \hartreefock\ and DFT methods.
-We also compute the 2s and 2p excited states of hydrogen.
+We introduce a basis set consisting of three-dimensional Deslauriers--Dubuc wavelets and solve numerically the Schrödinger equations of H and He atoms and molecules $\mathrm{H}_2$, $\mathrm{H}_2^+$, and $\mathrm{LiH}$ with \hartreefock\ and DFT methods.
+We also compute the \(2\mathit{s}\) and \(2\mathit{p}\) excited states of hydrogen.
 The Coulomb singularity at the nucleus is handled by using a pseudopotential.
-Results are compared with those of CCCBDB and BigDFT.
-The eigenvalue problem is solved with Arnoldi and Lanczos methods, and the Poisson equation with GMRES and CGNR methods.
-The various matrix elements are computed using the biorthogonality relations of the interpolating wavelets.
+The eigenvalue problem is solved with Arnoldi and Lanczos methods, Poisson equation with GMRES and CGNR methods, and matrix elements are computed using the biorthogonality relations of the interpolating wavelets.
+Performance is compared with those of CCCBDB and BigDFT.